Ohio sues Dollar General, claims deceptive pricing

 “They’ll put one sticker on the shelf, say $1 for shampoo.
 And when you get up to the register, they charge you $2,” Yost said.

 Dollar General has been operating in Ohio since 2015, with 943 stores across the state.
-Ohio does allow stores to have an error rate of up to two percent when it comes to pricing.
+Ohio does allow stores to have an error rate of up to 2% when it comes to pricing.

 Testing done by the auditor’s department in Butler County found error rates from 16.7% to 88.2% in Dollar General stores.